eugenetaan/FB-Messenger-Script-/readme.md

-Csvs will be sorted by customers with the most lifetime visits QR Code will be required] for promotions that are limited to current AImazing Customers / Promotions that can only be reedemed once
+Csvs will be sorted by customers with the most lifetime visits QR Code will be required for promotions that are limited to current AImazing Customers / Promotions that can only be reedemed once

 If a qr code is required, you will need to send the processed CSV to Xavier Liew or one of the engineers to update into database before broadcasting can start.

 #### Broadcasting ####
-1. Before broadcasting, you will need to ensure that the XPaths / CSS selectors (usually CSS selectors won't have issues) are working for the merchant facebook page.
+1. Before broadcasting, you will need to ensure that the XPaths eg `xpath='/html/body/div[1]/div[1]/div/div/div[1]/div/div/div/div/div/div/div/div/div/div/div/div[2]/div/div/div/div/div[1]/div[2]/div[2]/div[1]/div/div[2]/div/div/div[1]/div/div/div/li[1]' ` / CSS selectors (usually CSS selectors won't have issues) are working for the merchant facebook page.
 To do this use chrome dev tools to inspect the elements stated in the variables file and click on copy full xpath to compare.
 This requires regular maintenance as full xpath is the absolute position of the element in the HTML file structure and any maintenance / update by FB may break it.
 2. Next update the merchant name, the CSV you are sending from and the number of users to send to (capped at 150 / day due to FB regulations, not a hard cap but try not to go above 250-300 a day).
 Also fill in the message and imgs to be sent.
 3. Run the script